rajmadan96/StochasticDominance.jl/README.md

 julia> using StochasticDominance
 ```

+## Documentation

+The stable documentation for **StochasticDominance.jl** can be found [here](https://rajmadan96.github.io/StochasticDominance.jl/dev/).
+It provides detailed descriptions of the package's functions along with examples showcasing its various features.

 ### **Option 2: Clone from GitHub**
 If you want to use the latest development version, clone the repository and build manually:
 ```sh